luizrenault/a-29b-community/README.md

 - UFCP LMTs not being highlighted when edited.
 - CCIP cue and bomb fall line.

-### Known Issues
-- Bombing range is still a little short

 ### TODO
 - Remember A/G Gun Selection
 - Thrust tables of FM